turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 <br>

-Move out of the public folder and make a new directory `components` inside `src` and move inside it using the following command:
+Move out of the public folder and create a new directory `components` inside `src` directory, where we will be keeping all our React components, using the following command :

 ```bash
 mkdir ./src/components
 cd ./src/components
 ```

-Here in this directory we will keep all the React components

 Now let's create the component having the navbar of our dApp.
-Create a file named `NavBar.jsx` and paste the following code block:
+Create a new file called `NavBar.jsx` and paste the following code :

 ```javascript
 import React from "react";